This guide covers the basic things you need to do to get started with Merge.

 Configuring the API endpoint

-mrg CLI needs to be configured to point to the GRPC API endpoint of the Merge portal.
-The
+mrg CLI needs to be configured to know how to communicate with the portal.
+This is done by telling

-address can be constructed by prepending “grpc.” to the portal address; e.g.,:
+The server address can usually be constructed by prepending “grpc.” to the portal fully-qualified name (in the case of Mod Deter, this is

 As noted above, consult your project leader for the appropriate portal address.